simonegymondo/GymondoBackendTest/README.md

 ## Gymondo Backend Test

-You should not take more than 90 minutes to complete all the tasks.
+It should not take more than 90 minutes to complete all the tasks.

 ###### Problem Statement
 You are asked to extend some of the /rest-api/api/v1/users endpoint functionalities.
 The application right now is completely functional but we'd like to enrich the user information with: